-Removal of native vegetation, both historic and current, is a major threat, affecting biodiversity in Western Australia.
-Removal of large areas of native vegetation fragments the landscape, leaving behind small and unconnected remnants of native vegetation, resulting in many flora and fauna communities becoming threatened; often leading to a loss of biodiversity.
-Clearing in the Greater Perth Metropolitan Region has resulted in a number of environmental issues including enhanced spread of weed species and exacerbated soil erosion, reduced biological diversity, fragmentation and has contributed to reduced carbon stores of greenhouse gases.5
+Removal of native vegetation, both historic and current, is a major threatening process affecting biodiversity in Western Australia.
+Removal of large areas of native vegetation fragments the landscape, leaving behind small and unconnected remnants of native vegetation resulting in many flora and fauna communities becoming threatened; often resulting in a loss of biodiversity.

+Clearing in the Greater Perth Metropolitan Region has resulted in a number of environmental issues including enhanced spread of weed species and exacerbated soil erosion, reduced biological diversity, fragmentation and has also contributed to reduced carbon stores of greenhouse gases $^{\rm 5}$

-The City manages more than 500 hectares of bushland with many areas being recognised for their regional significance.
-The continual protection of areas of native vegetation areas through planning mechanisms and on the ground management is vital to conserving and enhancing biodiversity within the City.
+The City of Joondalup manages more than 500 hectares of bushland with many areas being recognised for their regional significance.
+The continual protection of areas of native vegetation through the use of planning mechanisms as well as on ground management is vital to conserving and enhancing biodiversity within the City.